google-research/deeplab2/g3doc/projects/axial_deeplab.md

 TODO: Add backbones and configs.

+All the reported results are obtained by a *single-scale* inference.

 Backbone | Output stride | Output resolution | PQ&dagger; | AP<sup>Mask</sup>&dagger; | mIoU
 -------- | :-----------: | :---------------: | :---: | :---: | :---: